-Where apartments have parking or communal areas to the rear, entrance ways should be at least 2m wide so that access is gained from the front as well as the rear.
-If through access is not provided, visitors have to access from the rear or residents who park at the back have to enter from the front.
+Where apartments have parking or communal areas to the rear, entrance ways should be at least 2m wide so that access is gain or from the front as well as the rear.
+If through access is not provic $\,^{\rm d}$, visitors have to access from the rear or residents who park at $\,^{\rm d}$ back have to enter from the front.

-For large apartment buildings, separate entrances should be provided to ground floor apartments directly from the street where possible.
-This reduces the number of people sharing in the common areas and creates differences in unit types to meet different resident needs.
+For large apartment buildings, separate entrances should be provided to ground floor apartments directly from the stree business.
+This reduces the number of people sharing in the second areas and creates differences in unit types to seet differences to resident needs.

-ABOVE AND BELOW: UNIT ENTRANCES ARE IMPOSSI-BLE TO SPOT FROM THE MAIN ENTRANCE FORCING VISITORS TO WANDER; GARAGING COMPELTELY DOMI-NATES THE STREETSCAPE.
+ABOVE AND BELOW: 11 TENTRANCES ARE IMPOSSIBLE TO SPOT FROM HE M. IN ENTRANCE FORCING VISITORS TO WAND R; GAR SING COMPELTELY DOMINATES THE STPEETS APE